Skip to main content

 What are the costs?

-Each academic year, the University requires all undergraduate students enrolled in 6 credits or more must have health insurance.
+Each academic year, the University requires all undergraduate students enrolled in 6 credits or more to have health insurance.
 All students will be automatically enrolled in the Student Health Insurance Plan (SHIP) unless they waive it

 The UHC providers are contracted with the PPO and EPO insurance products of Aetna, United Healthcare, CareFirst/Blue Cross-Blue Shield, Cigna (PPO and Open Access Plus), and Tricare Prime.
 We can also file State of Maryland Medicaid plans for our registered students.